 They emptied all the bags out on big plastic sheets and started sorting all the cherries.
 All green, misshapen, overripe, and flawed cherries were sorted out.
 The factory manager would sometimes help and check to see if there were any unripe or overripe cherries in the mix.

 If the manager were happy with the result, he would clear it, and the farmer would load all his cherries onto a big scale, to see how much coffee he had picked.
 Right after he would pour all his cherries into a big concrete tank, with all the other farmers' cherries.

 Then back to the coffee tour.
-We went to see the big and loud “depulper”.
-A big machine that removes all the coffee Cherrie pulp, before going to the fermentation tanks.
+We went to see the big and loud de-pulper.
+A big machine that removes all the coffee cherry pulp, before going to the fermentation tanks.

-The fermentation tanks are big tilled concrete tanks where the, just depulped cherries get soaked in water.
-The fermentation is a very important step in the coffee journey because this is the step where the coffee gets a lot of its flavours and aromas, that we enjoy back in at the bar in DK.
+The fermentation tanks are big tiled concrete tanks where the just de-pulped cherries get soaked in water.
+The fermentation is a very important step in the coffee journey because this is the step where the coffee gets a lot of its flavours and aromas, that we enjoy back in at the bar in Copenhagen.

 In the following years, they had been made from wood which needs a lot more maintenance.
-On top of that, he said that it would improve that quality since all of the tables were equally strait and the beans therefore would dry more uniformly.
+On top of that, he said that it would improve the quality since all of the tables were equally straight and the beans therefore would dry more uniformly.